 • - 91/2 "Other expenses";

-Entries on sub-accounts 91/1 and 91/2 are made accumulatively during the reporting year.
-On a monthly basis, by comparing the debit turnover on subaccount 91/2 and the credit turnover on subaccount 91/1, the balance of other income and expenses for the reporting month is determined.
+Entries for subaccounts 91/1 and 91/2 are made cumulatively during the reporting year.
+On a monthly basis, by comparing the debit turnover in subaccount 91/2 and the credit turnover in subaccount 91/1, the balance of other income and expenses for the reporting month is determined.

-This balance is monthly (final turnovers) written off from sub-account 91/9 to account 99 "Profits and losses".
-Thus, as of the reporting date, synthetic account 91 has no balance.
+This balance is written off monthly (with final turnover) from subaccount 91/9 to account 99 “Profits and losses”.
+Thus, as of the reporting date, the synthetic account 91 does not have a balance.

-At the end of the reporting year, all sub-accounts opened to account 91 (except for sub-account 91/9) are closed by internal entries to sub-account 91/9.
+At the end of the reporting year, all subaccounts opened to account 91 (except for subaccount 91/9) are closed with internal entries to subaccount 91/9.

-Analytical accounting on account 91 is kept for each type of other income and expenses.
-At the same time, the construction of analytical accounting for other income and expenses related to the same financial or business transaction should make it possible to identify the financial result for each transaction.
+Analytical accounting for account 91 is carried out for each type of other income and expenses.
+At the same time, the construction of analytical accounting for other income and expenses related to the same financial or business transaction should ensure the ability to identify the financial result for each operation.

-Account 94 "Shortages and losses from damage to valuables" is used to summarize information on the amounts of shortages and losses from damage to material and other valuables (including cash) identified in the process of their preparation, storage and sale, regardless of whether they are subject to attribution to accounts accounting for production costs (sales expenses) or responsible persons.
-Losses of valuables resulting from natural disasters are charged to account 99 as losses of the reporting year (uncompensated losses from natural disasters).
+Account 94 “Shortages and losses from damage to valuables” is used to summarize information on the amounts of shortages and losses from damage to material and other assets (including money) identified in the process of their procurement, storage and sale, regardless of whether they are subject to inclusion in accounts accounting for production costs (selling costs) or those responsible.
+Losses of valuables resulting from natural disasters are included in account 99 as losses of the reporting year (uncompensated losses from natural disasters).

 The debit of account 94 reflects: